 Here comes another adorable key pouch pattern to add to the series of Craft Passion animal-themed purse and pouch designs.
 Please meet Ba Nana, the Monkey Key Pouch, I hope you love it too.
 Doesn’t he look like the famous Sock Monkey, Marcho?

-Kickstarting 2018 with all these lovely and cuteness overloads animal-themed designs really makes my days contented, I feel like I am back to the natures to get more inspirations.
+Kickstarting 2018 with all these lovely and cuteness overloads animal-themed designs really makes my days contented; I feel like I am back to nature to get more inspiration.

 If this is your first visit to Craft Passion, Hello and welcome to the world of beautiful free craft patterns and tutorials.
 To find out more about this series and other patterns & tutorials, scroll down to click the “previous” and “next” (before the social media icons) to explore.
 Or, you can dive a little lower to find them in the “You Might Like Them As Well” section, as well as on the “Galley Index” page.

 A key pouch (sometimes called a key cozy, a key holder, or a key purse) is a great key holder as it prevents the keys from wandering around when you put them in the bag.
-When the keys are wandering in your bag or purse, there is a high tendency that they scratch the lining of your lovely purse or tangled up with loose corded items like headphone wire, charger wire, necklace, hair band, etc. I knew it well as I always pull up a whole bunch of items from my purse to get my keys, so embarrassing.
+When the keys are wandering in your bag or purse, they tend to scratch the lining of your lovely purse or get tangled up with loose corded items like headphone wire, charger wire, necklace, hair band, etc. I knew it well, as I always pulled up a whole bunch of items from my purse to get my keys, which was so embarrassing.

-If you installed a lobster claw clasp together with a keyring as I did, you can simply hook the key holder on the strap of your purse to become a purse charm to decorate your purse or bag.
+If you installed a lobster claw clasp with a keyring, as I did, you could hook the key holder on the strap of your purse to become a charm to decorate your purse or bag.

-The fabric key pouch is washable, just pop it into your washing machine while doing your ordinary laundry (remember to remove your keys before washing).
+The fabric key pouch is washable; pop it into your washing machine while doing your ordinary laundry (remember to remove your keys before washing).

-Last but not least, you will get someone to admire your cute extraordinary key holder that is uniquely handmade by you…. and it is a LIMITED EDITION designer key pouch!
+Last but not least, you will get someone to admire your cute, extraordinary key holder that you uniquely handmade.
+It is a LIMITED-EDITION designer key pouch!

 Ba Nana